 Writing

-I’ve written for dozens of digital publications, including Everyday Health, Health, The New York Times, Parents, Romper, Verywell Mind, and WIRED.
-You can find a few of my favorite articles below or click here to browse them all.
+I’ve written for dozens of digital publications, including the American Psychological Association, Everyday Health, Health, The New York Times, Parents, Romper, Verywell Mind, and WIRED.
+You can find some of my favorite articles below or click here to browse them all.

 THE NEW YORK TIMES